Govind66/K8S_on_CentOS7/README.md

    ```
    $ sudo docker run hello-world
    ```
 This command downloads a test image and runs it in a container.
 When the container runs, it prints an informational message and exits.
 Docker Engine is installed and running.
 You need to use ```sudo``` to run Docker commands.
+## Step2:
+      ## K8S Deployment